Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 - **PROVIDER_AGREED** - The provider has accepted that latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
 - **CONSUMER_VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
 - **PROVIDER_FINALIZED** - The provider has sent a finalization message to the consumer and the provider has sent an ACK response.
 Data is now available to the consumer.
 - **DECLINED** - The provider or consumer has declined the contract negotiation.
+A declined message MUST be exchanged and the receiver has sent an ACK response.
 This is a terminal state.
 - **ERROR** - The provider or consumer has placed the contract negotiation in an error state.
+An error message MUST be exchanged and the receiver has sent an ACK response.
 This is a terminal state.
-- **CANCELLED** - The provider or consumer has placed the contract negotiation in an cancelled state.
+- **CANCELLED** - The provider or consumer has placed the contract negotiation in an cancelled state and has sent a canellation message and the receiver has sent an ACK response.
+This is a terminal state.
+- **CANCELLED_OR_DECLINED** - (Naming up for discussion) The provider or consumer has placed the contract negotiation in a cancelled state.
+A cancellation message has been sent by either of the players and the other has sent an ACK response.
+This is a terminal state.
+- **STALED** - (Naming up for discussion) The provider or consumer has not reacted in a reasonable amount of time and the other player has decided to stop the negotiation.
+The 'time to stale' can be part of the policies or a default value, which is known by both players in advance. **No** message has been sent by either of the players.
 This is a terminal state.

 ### Contract Negotiation State Machine